The 5 Love Languages in Regular Words

 For example, if your partner needs the Give Nice Stuff strategy, regular handwritten letters may work better than boxes of chocolates.
 (Plus, they’re healthier.)

-Final Warning: Never Feed the Beast
+Never Feed the Beast

 The worst thing you can do is the reverse of your beast-taming strategy.
 That means: